Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 In the meantime, we default to puncture resistance data.

-The most important thing you can do to overcome a puncture is to make sure you’ve got the right amount of sealant in your tires.
-I find 30 to 45ml (or about 1 to 1.5 ounces) is the right amount to initially get your tires sealed and protected against normal punctures.
+The most important thing you can do to overcome a puncture is to ensure you’ve got the right amount of sealant in your tires.
+I find 30 to 45ml (or about 1 to 1.5 ounces) is the right amount to get your tires sealed and protected against normal punctures.
 However, because the sealant dries out over time, you’ll want to make sure to add more every 3-4 months to keep it at that level.

 Sealant in tubeless road tires

-Make sure to keep enough sealant (30ml) in your tubeless road tires for them to quickly seal after a puncture.
+Make sure to keep enough sealant (30ml) in your tubeless road tires for them to seal quickly after a puncture.

 6. Weight